Recreating the Magic of Sesame Whole Wheat Waffles

 Griswold grid goodness…

-So here’s Dave’s sesame crunch waffle recipe, with just a minor modification: I substitute honey and sugar for agave nectar.
+So here’s Dave’s sesame crunch waffle recipe, with just a minor modification: I substitute honey or sugar for agave nectar.

 Ingredients